outdreamer/build-a-cure/docs/tasks/examples.md

     - variable count/size (under-complexity, fragmentation, lack of smoothness/curvature)
     - wrong context for a pattern
     - over-repetition
-    - over-similarity to previous information (lacking expected change structures, like change trajectory & types)
+    - over-similarity to previous info (lacking expected change structures, like change trajectory & types)
     - no matching reason/intent/priority for deviations from archetypes/patterns
     - over-correction when integrating a variable
     - variables identified in isolation